Skip to main content

 Manual Connections

 We touched on it before, but most marketplaces support manual connections.
-That is uploading/downloading .csv or Excel files, manually changing products on the marketplace using a web portal, or any other exchange that requires manual effort to function.
-There are some advantages: it’s super flexible, you can get started immediately and most of your existing systems will have some way of manually exporting data.
+That is uploading/downloading .csv or Excel files, manually changing products on the marketplace using a web portal, or any other exchange requiring manual effort.
+There are some advantages: it’s super flexible, you can get started immediately, and most of your existing systems will have some way of manually exporting data.

 Want to determine your PIM profile for free?